Baksosam1999/Excel-Projects/README.md

 1. **Pivot Tables:**
    - Created pivot tables based on the transformed data.
-   - Organized fields like Order Date, Coffee Type, Roast Type, Loyalty Status, Country, Customer Name, and Sales Amount.
+   - Organized fields like Years, Order Date, Coffee Type name, Country, Customer Name, and Sum Of Sales Amount.

 2. **Pivot Charts:**
    - Developed pivot charts corresponding to the pivot tables.
-   - Included a bar chart for sales by country, a bar chart for the top 5 customers, and a line chart for total sales over time.
+   - Included a bar chart for sales by country, a bar chart for the top 5 customers, a bar chart for sales by product and a line chart for total sales over time.

 ## Interactive Elements